SEO vs. SEA: When is which worthwhile?

-The truth: Neither SEO nor SEA is universally "better."
+The truth is: Neither SEO nor SEA is universally "better".
 Both channels have their strengths and weaknesses – and the optimal strategy depends on your budget, your industry, and your goals.

-In this comparison, we analyze both channels with concrete figures from the Austrian market.
-With over 3 years of experience in both disciplines, we show you exactly when each one pays off – and why the combination is usually the smartest decision.
+In this comparison, we analyze both channels using concrete figures from the Austrian market.
+With over three years of experience in both disciplines, we show you exactly when each is worthwhile – and why combining them is usually the smartest decision.

-SEO (Search Engine Optimization) encompasses all measures that move your website up in the organic (unpaid) search results.
+SEO (Search Engine Optimization) encompasses all measures that improve your website's ranking in search results.organicTo improve your ranking in (unpaid) search results.
 The goal: When someone searches for your product or service, your website appears on page 1 of Google.

 SEO consists of three pillars: